grafana/Grafana-Alloy-for-Beginners/README.md

         replacement  = "alloy"
     }

      rule {
-        // Replace the targeted label.
+        // Replace a label's value.
-        action        = "replace"
+        action        = "//TODO: Fill this in"

-        // The label we want to replace is 'instance'. target_label  = "instance"
+        // The label we want to replace is 'instance'. target_label  = "//TODO: Fill this in"

-        // Look in the existing 'instance' label for a value that matches the regex. source_labels = ["instance"]
+        // Look in the existing 'instance' label for anything starting with postgresql:// and capture what follows. source_labels = ["//TODO: Fill this in"]
         regex         = "^postgresql://(.+)"

-        // Use the first value found in the 'instance' label that matches the regex as the replacement value. replacement   = "$1"
+        // Replace the value with just the captured part, leaving out the prefix. replacement   = "$1"
     }
 }